ipdk-io/networking-recipe/docs/clients/gnmi-ctl.rst

     ``PSA architecture`` P4 compiler uses and emits the PIPELINE name defined by the user in the program.
                          Currently it supports only ingress pipelines.

-    This pipeline name is referred in below three places and consumed by infrap4d to program the target.
+    This pipeline name is referred to in three places below and consumed by infrap4d to program the target.
     ``p4_pipeline_name`` in /usr/share/stratum/dpdk/dpdk_skip_p4.conf file.
     ``p4_pipeline_name`` in conf file used in tdi_pipeline_builder to generate pb.bin.
     ``pipeline-name`` parameter in gnmi-ctl, while configuring the PORT